goinfinite/os-marketplace/README.md

 > [!IMPORTANT]
 > System data field auto-generated values must be escaped within the manifest itself.
 Infinite OS won't append any character to the auto-generated values.

+## Avatars

+The avatars are images that represent the catalog item in the Infinite OS marketplace.
+They are used for illustration purposes and are displayed in the marketplace interface.
+We recommend using [Pixlr Express](https://pixlr.com/express/) to create or edit images for the marketplace.
+The file should be named `avatar.jpg` and have a resolution of 720x720 pixels.